Mandalay Bay

 Mandalay Bay is a 43-story luxury resort and casino at the south end of the Las Vegas Strip in Paradise, Nevada.
 It is owned by Vici Properties and operated by MGM Resorts International.
 It was developed by Circus Circus Enterprises and completed at a cost of $950 million.
 It opened on March 2, 1999, on the former site of the Hacienda hotel-casino.
-MGM acquired Mandalay Bay in 2005, and Blackstone became a co-owner in 2020.
+MGM acquired Mandalay Bay in 2005, and the Blackstone Group became a co-owner in 2020.
 Vici acquired MGM's ownership stake in 2022.

 Mandalay Bay has a tropical South Seas theme and covers 120 acre.
 It includes a 147992 sqft casino and 3,209 rooms.
 The 43-story tower includes a Four Seasons hotel, which has rooms on floors 35 through 39.
 It is managed separately from the Mandalay Bay hotel.
 In 1999, the Four Seasons became the first Las Vegas hotel to win the AAA Five Diamond Award.

 Several additions opened in 2003, including the Mandalay Bay Convention Center, and a second hotel tower, THEhotel at Mandalay Bay.
-It has 1,117 rooms, and was renamed Delano Las Vegas in 2014.
+It has 1,117 rooms, and was renamed W Las Vegas in 2024.
 A shopping mall, Mandalay Place, was also added in 2003.
 Other features include a House of Blues club, the Shark Reef aquatic attraction, and an events center known as Michelob Ultra Arena.
 The resort also has an 1,800-seat theater, which has hosted several Broadway shows, including Chicago (1999–2000), Mamma Mia!
 (2003–2009), and The Lion King (2009–2011).
 Since 2013, the theater has hosted Michael Jackson: One.

 In 2017, gunman Stephen Paddock opened fire from the hotel's 32nd floor, killing 60 people in attendance at an outdoor music festival nearby.
-It is the deadliest shooting by a lone gunman in U.S. history.
+It is the deadliest mass shooting by a lone gunman in U.S. history to date.